Improving health outcomes by putting people first.

 Improving Health Outcomes

-Our Community Health Workers, Health Navigators, and Patient Navigators all work together to ensure clients receive a holistic, whole person care approach to the services they need.
+Our Community Health Workers, Health Navigators, and Patient Navigators all work together to ensure clients receive a whole-person care approach to needed services.

-Our Community Cafe is by the Sacramento County Main Jail and is a welcoming place for individuals transitioning from incarceration to work with our Community Health Workers and Health Navigators to get connected to health coverage, health and behavioral health services, housing supports, and other resources.
+Located within walking distance of the Sacramento County Main Jail, our Community Cafe is a welcoming and safe place for individuals transitioning from incarceration to connect with health coverage, health services, housing support, and other health and social resources.

 Our partnering hospitals are: